 CADD 0137 Mechanical Drafting Technology Theory II: 2 semester hours.

 CADD 0138 Mechanical Drafting Technology Laboratory II: 3 semester hours.

-CADD 0139 Drafting Applied Mathematics IV: 2 semester hours.
+CADD 0139 Drafting Applied Trigonometry: 2 semester hours.

 Applications and solutions in trigonometry and vectors relating to design drafting.
 PREREQ: CADD 0129.
 S